siiftun1857/istrolid-magnux-documents/modifiers.md

 > info: Units don't know how to attack cloaked units.

 Remove cloaked enemies from weapons targeting of units.

+## units_radius_smallest_circle
+> tags: gameplayImpact, recomputeUnitsRequired
+> info: Units center and radius will use the smallest circle.

+The center and radius compute will use the smallest circle for endpoints of all parts.
+However, clients compute units center on their own, do not get it from the server, result in a visual weirdness issue.

 ## units_radius_ignore_occupied_cells
 > tags: gameplayImpact, recomputeUnitsRequired